How Do Fall Detection Watches Work?

 3. Angle Detection: If the watch detects a sudden change in position (like a rapid sideways swing of an arm if wearing a watch), it cross-references this data with the person’s usual movements.
 Staying in a horizontal position for an extended period can trigger the alert if it follows a suspected fall.

 When a fall occurs, the accelerometer picks up a sharp shift in motion, while the gyroscope assesses the angle at which the person’s body moves.
 These sensors send data to the watch’s algorithm, which processes the information to determine whether the movement is consistent with a fall.
-Unlike simpler systems that only rely on impact detection, our algorithm helps to differentiate between common daily motions, like sitting down quickly or dropping an object, and actual falls.
+This multi‑sensor approach helps distinguish between everyday movements, such as sitting down quickly or bending over, and genuine falls that may require assistance.

 You can see how, taking all of this data together, the on-board computer can decide whether it’s likely that the wearer has fallen.

-But, before firing the alert, we have to put a layer of buffering in place to make sure we don’t call the cavalry for what’s known as a ‘false positive’, i.e. when the software thinks a fall has happened when it hasn’t.
+But, before firing the alert, our fall alarm watch needs a layer of buffering in place to make sure we don’t call the cavalry for what’s known as a ‘false positive’, i.e. when the software thinks a fall has happened when it hasn’t.

 Our fall detection watch with a clock and alarm call/cancel button visible